-Prospective work that will be undertaken post-2021 to implement this measure:
+Prospective work that will be undertaken post-2022 to implement this measure:

-The Standing Committee at its meeting held on 12-13 November 2021 requested the SMC to complete the formatting and publication of the policy and guidelines prior to distribution to dioceses.
-The document is expected to be finalised in early 2022.
-The Standing Committee also requested the Mission and Ministry Commission to review the policy, guidelines and resources, including their scope, after three years in consultation with dioceses.
+The Standing Committee requested the Mission and Ministry Commission to review the policy, guidelines and resources, including their scope, after three years in consultation with dioceses.

 Religious institutions which receive people from overseas to work in religious or pastoral ministry, or otherwise within their institution, should have targeted programs for the screening, initial training and professional supervision and development of those people.
 These programs should include material covering professional responsibility and boundaries, ethics in ministry and child safety.